03 - 3-way comparison

 Integers have strong ordering.
 If for some integers

-.
-For practical reasons, comparisons of any floating-point values never invoke undefined behavior but special values break expected consistency - any comparison involving at least 1 special value always returns false (this even includes cases like 2NaN
+NaNandinfinity.
+For practical reasons, comparisons of any floating-point values never invoke undefined behavior but special values break expected consistency - any comparison involving at least 1 special value always returns false (this even includes cases like 2NaN).-

 Partial ordering is present in overload resolution: